realA10001986/Flux-Capacitor/README.md

 While you can connect both a button and the TCD to the "time travel" connector on the FC, the button should not be pressed when this option is set, as it might yield unwanted effects.

-Also note that the process of [learning keys from an IR remote control](#ir-remote-control) requires this option to be unchecked.
-After learning keys is done, you can, of course, check this option again.

 Do NOT check this option if your TCD is connected wirelessly (BTTFN, MQTT).

 ##### &#9654; TCD signals Time Travel without 5s lead